Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: A Motivation: Inadequacies of the Finite-Rank Spiked Matrix Model

 We note that during the preparation of this manuscript, a set of partially overlapping results appeared on a pre-print server \cite{Pourkamali2023}.
 In our discussion section, we describe the relation and additional contributions of our work relative to that of \cite{Pourkamali2023}.

-\section{A Motivation: The Inadequacies of Finite-Rank Spiked Matrix Model}
+\section{A Motivation: Inadequacies of the Finite-Rank Spiked Matrix Model}

-Formally, let $Y$ be an $N_1\times N_2$ signal matrix.
+Let $Y$ be an $N_1\times N_2$ signal matrix.
 We can think of each of the $N_1$ rows of $Y$ as a variable, and each of the $N_2$ columns as a distinct experimental condition or time point, with $Y_{ij}$ representing the clean, uncorrupted value of variable $i$ under condition $j$.
 Now consider a noisy data matrix $R$, given by

-where $X$ is a random $N_1$-by-$N_2$ additive noise matrix. $X$ is assumed to have well-defined limiting singular value spectrum in the limit of large $N_1$ with fixed aspect ratio, $c=\nicefrac{N_1}{N_2}$.
-Furthermore we assume the probability distribution $P_X(X)$ over $X$ is rotationally invariant.
-This means $P_X(X) = P_X(O_1 X O_2)$ where $O_1$ and $O_2$ are orthogonal matrices of size $N_1$-by-$N_1$ and $N_2$-by-$N_2$ respectively.
+where $X$ is a random $N_1\times N_2$ additive noise matrix. $X$ is assumed to have well-defined limiting singular value spectrum in the limit of large $N_1$ with fixed aspect ratio, $c=\nicefrac{N_1}{N_2}$.
+Furthermore we assume the probability distribution $P_X(X)$ over $X$ is rotationally invariant, meaning $P_X(X) = P_X(O_1 X O_2)$ where $O_1$ and $O_2$ are orthogonal matrices of size $N_1\times N_1$ and $N_2\times N_2$ respectively.
 These assumptions guarantee the asymptotic freeness of $X$ and $Y$.
 For a general definition of freeness, see \cite{Mingo2017}.

-We are interested in understanding the relationship between the singular value decomposition (SVD) of the clean signal matrix $Y$.
-In general we will write the SVD of the data as $R=\hat{U}_1\hat{S}\hat{U}_2$.
+We are interested in understanding the relationship between the singular value decomposition (SVD) of the data matrix $R$ and the SVD of the clean signal matrix $Y$.
+In general we will write the SVD of the data as